hem675/People-Lookup/README.md

 # People-Lookup
-Find Profiles by name or username
+Find Profiles by name or username.
+My tool addresses the challenge of sifting through numerous websites during an OSINT investigation.
+It streamlines the process by focusing on the most frequently accessed and relevant websites, optimizing time and efficiency.

 Modules used: